pavimohan20/Solo_Project/Python/Python_Beautifulsoup/README.md

 ## Running the Script

-To run the script, navigate to the `imdb-movie-extractor` directory and execute the following command:
+To run the script, navigate to the `movie-extractor` directory and execute the following command:

 ```sh
 python src/main.py